Header Ads

 Q. What is the difference between pidgin and creole?

-Answer: Pidgin and creole are both forms of languages that arise in situations of language contact and cultural exchange.
-While they share some similarities, there are also important differences between the two.
+There are forms of both Pidgin and Creole languages that arise in a state of language contact and cultural exchange.
+Both of these have some similarities, but there are many significant differences.

 👉 Definition of Pidgin